pdfo/paper/experiments/README.md

 # PDFO experiments

-This repository contains the code for the experiments in the paper "PDFO — A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers" by [Tom M. Ragonneau](https://tomragonneau.com/) and [Zaikun Zhang](https://www.zhangzk.net/).
+This repository contains the code for the experiments in the paper "PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers" by [Tom M. Ragonneau](https://tomragonneau.com/) and [Zaikun Zhang](https://www.zhangzk.net/).

 ## Getting started